-Even more bizarre is the fact that in some states where weed is legal for recreational use, such as in California, employers are legally allowed to fire employees or refuse a job to an applicant, if they test positive for marijuana.
+It is bizarre that in some states where weed is legal for recreational use, such as in California, employers are legally allowed to fire employees or refuse a job to an applicant if they test positive for marijuana.
 Depending on your usage, THC metabolites can remain in your urine for several weeks.

 Even one-time users can expect to test positive for a couple of days after consuming weed.
 THC is the active psychoactive compound in marijuana that is tested.
-A urine drug screen (UDS) tests for the metabolite THC-COOH.
+A urine drug screen (also called a urinalysis or UDS) tests for the metabolite THC-COOH.
 Although a UDS does not prove an exact amount of the metabolite, it does indicate that the concentration is above a certain threshold.

 I Failed a Drug Test, Am I Doomed?

 If your employer pays for marijuana screening via urinalysis, it is highly likely that individuals who fail the test will lose their job.
 Likewise, those who apply for a role and test positive will not be employed by that company.
 While a variety of states have dispensed with marijuana testing, it is still a sackable offense in a lot of areas.

 In the event of a positive test, don’t automatically accept the result.
 Obviously, if you were high that morning, it is hard to complain!
 However, there is an increasing number of stories about people who failed drug tests even though they only used low-THC CBD oil.
 While there are doubtless cases where the unfortunate individual’s purchased oil with too much THC, there is also the possibility of a false positive.

 How Does a False Positive Occur?